callum-hart/mono/misc/documentation notes.md

 - If we think of an override as a mutation we can look to other languages for guidance:
 	- Access modifiers - determine who & how a value can be modified.
 	- Setters - expose safe ways to modify otherwise inaccessible values.
 	- Data types - final in Java, const in ES6.
-Cannot change an object's reference.
+Value cannot be modified through re-assignment.
-	- Immutabiliy - a value that cannot be modifed after its creation. *(Subtly different to final; since you can change an immutable object's reference)*
+	- Immutabiliy - a value whose state cannot be modifed after its creation. *(Subtly different to final; since you can change an immutable object's reference)*
-- All of which: provide a system for changing a value.
-An equivalent system is missing from CSS - values can be changed from anywhere by everyone.
+- ^ All of which: provide a system for changing a value.
+An equivalent system is missing from CSS - values can be changed from anywhere by everyone. *Further reading: CSS compared with other languages.*
 - Brings us to key principle of mono: **change the overriding mechanism of CSS**.
 How?
 By enforcing restrictions on what styles can be changed, & who can change them - **controlled overrides**.
+By providing a coherent way to override styles.
 - *Futher reading: [default architecture of CSS is broken]() and [no overrides vs controlled overrides]().*
 - Secondary principle is **make CSS easier to reason with**.
 A CSS rule can exist for a range of reasons:
 	- Add a style